 Dodds.
 Marriage to a Difficult Man: The Uncommon Union of Jonathan and Sarah Edwards.
 Audubon Press & Christian Book Service, 2005.
 In what is deemed as a ‘must-read’ by R.C.
 Sproul, Elisabeth Dodds shows us the forgotten side of one of America’s best theologians and philosopher Jonathan Edwards as she gives us an account of what his marriage with Sarah Edwards was like.

 Eliot.
 A Chance to Die: The life and Legacy of Amy Charmichael.
 2005.
 It is no secret that Amy Charmichael, the single missionary to India from Belfast, is one of my favorite missionary stories.
 The impact of her more that 50 years of ministry is still felt in Ireland, India, and wherever her story is told.
-Here is info about her influence in Ireland: The Welcome Evangelical Church and text Amy’s Tin Tabernacle.
+Here is info about her influence in Ireland: The Welcome Evangelical Church and book Amy’s Tin Tabernacle.
 And here is the ministry in India: Dohnavur Fellowship.

 James.
 Ann Judson: A Missionary Life for Burma.
 Evangelical Press, 2015.
 Sharon James pens the biography of nineteenth-century missionary to Burma, Ann Judson.
 This account contains plenty of selections from Ann Judson’s memoir and letters and demonstrates that eternity is worth the sacrifice.